 Use the max_reverse_hops and io_guid_file options with extreme care.
 These options should never be used to connect nodes with high bandwidth traffic between them!
-They should only be used to allow connectivity for HA purposes or similar.
+They should only be used to allow connectivity for HA or similar purposes.

 Also, having routes the other way around can in theory cause credit loops.